skyte/relative-strength/README.md

 # relative-strength
-IBD Style Relative Strength Ranking of Stocks (0-100 Score).
+IBD Style Relative Strength Percentile Ranking of Stocks (i.e. 0-100 Score).
 I also made a TradingView indicator, but it cannot give you the percentile ranking, it just shows you the Relative Strength: https://www.tradingview.com/script/SHE1xOMC-Relative-Strength-IBD-Style/

+## Calculation
+Yearly performance of stock (most recent quarter is weighted double) divided by yearly performance of reference index (`SPY` by default).

 ## How To Run

 ### Run EXE